senhack/hush-hush-web/README.md

-# hush-hush-web
+# Hush Hush Web project

-The Hush Hush Web Application
+This repository contains the web application files of the Hush Hush project.